php-fig/fig-standards/proposed/clock-meta.md

 ## 2. Why Bother?

-There are currently a few libraries that do provide the functionality on packagist, however there is no interopability between these different libraries, as they ship with thier own clock interfaces.
+There are currently a few libraries that do provide the functionality on packagist, however there is no interopability between these different libraries, as they ship with their own clock interfaces.
 Symphony has a TimeMock library which uses namespace hacks to override the `time()`, `date()`, `microtime()`, etc functions, however this does not solve mocking calls to `new \DateTime()`